fightforthefuture/old.fightforthefuture.org/site/_petitions/2016/ia-tpp.md

 ---
+date: "2016-03-30 23:30:14 -0500"
 layout: "action-network-petitions"
 design: "white-two-column"
+search_title: The TPP is a bad deal for Internet users.
+headline: "The TPP is a bad deal for Internet users."
-headline: The TPP is a bad deal for Internet users.
-But these tech companies just endorsed it.
+action_network_title: "The TPP is a bad deal for Internet users.
+But these tech companies just endorsed it."
+petition_copy: |
-action_network_title: "Tell tech companies not to support the TPP:"
+  ### Tell tech companies not to support the TPP:
-petition_copy: "Do not betray your users.
+  Do not betray your users.
 The TPP lacks transparency, undermines our basic rights, and harms free speech and innovation.
-Drop your support now."
+Drop your support now.
 action_network_petition_slug: "the-tpp-is-a-bad-deal-for-internet-users-but-these-tech-companies-just-endorsed-it"
 tags:
   - tpp
 opt_in: true
-additional_fields:
-  - "null"
-required_fields:
-  - "null"
 target_country: US
-search_description: null
-tweet: null
+search_description: The TPP is a bad deal for Internet users.
+But these tech companies just endorsed it.
+twittertext: "Big Internet companies like Google and Facebook just sold you out—Global Internet censorship could be right around the corner."
 social_title: Big Internet companies like Google and Facebook just sold you out.
 social_description: Global Internet censorship could be right around the corner.
 share_image: /img/breaking google facebook etc.png